Teradyne (NASDAQ:TER) Updates Q3 2021 Earnings Guidance

-Teradyne (NASDAQ:TER) updated its third quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $1.290-$1.550 for the period, compared to the Thomson Reuters consensus estimate of $1.380.
+Teradyne (NASDAQ:TER) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $1.290-$1.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.380.
 The company issued revenue guidance of $880 million-$960 million, compared to the consensus revenue estimate of $925.38 million.

+Teradyne (NASDAQ:TER) last issued its quarterly earnings results on Tuesday, July 27th.
+The company reported $1.91 earnings per share for the quarter, topping the consensus estimate of $1.75 by $0.16.
+Teradyne had a return on equity of 41.35% and a net margin of 27.65%.
+The firm had revenue of $1.09 billion for the quarter, compared to the consensus estimate of $1.06 billion.
+During the same period in the prior year, the business posted $1.33 earnings per share.
+The company’s revenue for the quarter was up 29.5% on a year-over-year basis.
+Research analysts expect that Teradyne will post 5.62 EPS for the current year.

-A number of research firms recently weighed in on TER.
-Morgan Stanley increased their price objective on shares of Teradyne from $138.00 to $148.00 and gave the stock an overweight rating in a research report on Thursday, April 29th.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Teradyne from $140.00 to $150.00 and gave the stock a buy rating in a research report on Thursday, April 29th.
-Susquehanna restated a hold rating and issued a $148.00 target price on shares of Teradyne in a research note on Wednesday, June 30th.
-Susquehanna Bancshares restated a hold rating and issued a $148.00 target price on shares of Teradyne in a research note on Wednesday, June 30th.
-Finally, Credit Suisse Group upped their target price on shares of Teradyne from $125.00 to $150.00 and gave the stock a neutral rating in a research note on Thursday, April 29th.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and twelve have issued a buy rating to the company.
-Teradyne has an average rating of Buy and an average target price of $136.47.
+TER has been the topic of several recent analyst reports.
+Rosenblatt Securities increased their price target on Teradyne from $158.00 to $180.00 and gave the stock a buy rating in a report on Friday, April 30th.
+Susquehanna upgraded Teradyne from a neutral rating to a positive rating and raised their price objective for the stock from $148.00 to $165.00 in a report on Thursday, July 29th.
+Morgan Stanley raised their price objective on Teradyne from $138.00 to $148.00 and gave the stock an overweight rating in a report on Thursday, April 29th.
+Susquehanna Bancshares upgraded Teradyne from a neutral rating to a positive rating and raised their price objective for the stock from $148.00 to $165.00 in a report on Thursday, July 29th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Teradyne from $140.00 to $150.00 and gave the stock a buy rating in a report on Thursday, April 29th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and thirteen have given a buy rating to the company’s stock.
+The company has a consensus rating of Buy and a consensus target price of $138.47.

 About Teradyne